 This is a simple, weed-free way to grow lettuce, spinach and even radishes.
 Take a 2 cubic feet bag of potting soil (such as Miracle Grow), shake it to loosen the soil, poke holes (be generous) in the back side for drainage.
-Lay the bag on a smooth surface that will allow drainage, cut out the top, leaving about a 4 or 5 inch border
+Lay the bag on a smooth surface that will allow drainage, cut out the top, leaving about a 4 or 5 inch border.

 If doing radish seeds or spinach, just make lines the depth mentioned on the seed pack, plant the seeds and cover with soil.
 For salad greens I sprinkled a lite covering of soil over the cornmeal and seeds and then spray-misted to water them in.